Lynden Pindling: Personal life

+Pindling was a member of the Seventh-day Adventist Church.

+Honours, awards, and recognition

+Pindling was sworn in as a member of Her Majesty's Most Honourable Privy Council (PC) in 1976, and he was appointed Knight Commander of the Order of St. Michael and St. George (KCMG) in 1982.

+In 2018, he was posthumously awarded the Bahamian Order of National Hero (NH).

+Illness and death

+In early 1996, Pindling began showing signs of tiredness and was diagnosed with early stage prostate cancer.
+He underwent a ten-week course of radiation treatment at Johns Hopkins Hospital's Oncology Center in Baltimore, and was given a clean bill of health, after which he returned to his post-Prime Minister work as lawyer.

+In early July 2000, the cancer was found to have spread to his bones and Pindling was prescribed palliative care.

 Death

-In early 1996, Pindling began showing signs of occasional tiredness and other symptoms.
-His diagnosis was early stages of prostate cancer.
-He then underwent a ten-week course of radiation treatment at Johns Hopkins Hospital Johns Hopkins Oncology Center in Baltimore.
-Pindling was later given a clean bill of health by his doctors and returned to his post-Prime Minister work as lawyer.

-On his final visit to Johns Hopkins in early July 2000, Pindling's prognosis was fatal, and the cancer had spread to his bones.
-There was nothing further the doctors could do but offer medication to assist in suppressing the pain.

-At his home on Skyline Drive, New Providence, on a Friday evening, Pindling, surrounded by ministers and family, was in his final hours.
-Before he slipped into a coma his last words were the recitation of the 23rd Psalm to his wife.
-Shortly after midnight, he went into cardiac arrest, and he was pronounced dead at 12:20 am on Saturday, 26 August 2000, at age 70.
+Pindling died on Saturday, 26 August 2000 at his home on Skyline Drive, New Providence, surrounded by family.
+He was 70.

-Following his death, 10 days of official mourning were declared nationwide.
+Following his death, 10 days of official mourning was declared nationwide.
 On 29 August, Parliament met, and then Prime Minister Hubert Ingraham and others paid public tribute.
-Two days later, all members of The Bahamas Bar did the same in a special session of the Supreme Court.
+Two days later, all members of the Bahamas Bar did the same in a special session of the Supreme Court.

+Lying in state and state funeral

 Pindling's body was displayed in the House of Assembly on Rawson Square, for public viewing for four days, beginning early in the morning on Thursday, 31 August.

-On 4 September, a full state funeral was held at the Church of God of Prophecy led by a long procession, with the Royal Bahamas Police Force Band at its front and the Royal Bahamas Defence Force Royal Bahamas Defense Force Band at its rear.
-His body was finally laid to rest at St Agnes Cemetery on Nassau Street in a mausoleum.
+On 4 September, a full state funeral was held at the Church of God of Prophecy in New Providence, led by a long procession, with the Royal Bahamas Police Force Band at its front and the Royal Bahamas Defence Force Band at its rear.

-His widow, Dame Marguerite Pindling, was until June 2019 the Governor-General of The Bahamas.
+His body was laid to rest at St Agnes Cemetery on Nassau Street in a mausoleum.